A freelance reporter, I’ve been doing investigations in Africa for a decade.

 I’m fluent in French, English and Hebrew and I get by in Spanish and Swahili.
 On good days, I can pretend to follow a conversation in German.

-Although a newcomer to journalism, over the past decade, I’ve spent most of my time in Central and East Africa undertaking investigations for non-profits, such as the Forest Peoples Programme, FIDH, Global Witness and others.
-Lately, I have been focusing on human rights due diligence and beneficial ownership issues in extractive industries.
+Over the past decade, I’ve spent most of my time in Central and East Africa undertaking investigations for non-profits, such as the Forest Peoples Programme, FIDH, Global Witness and others.
+More details on LinkedIn.

 I’m always looking for new stories, so if you want to give me some ideas, or publish my articles, please get in touch!